 Adding to Greece’s financial woes are two other exacerbating factors neither of which are of Greece’s doing: The first is the migrant crisis which has seen over one million refugees transit through the country.
 An equivalent percentage of migrants into the United States, by way of example, would amount to over thirty million people.
 The migrant crisis was born of German Chancellor, Angela Merkel’s open border conceit and financial leverage over a diffident Greek government but it is aggressively fueled by Turkish smuggling bands.
 Many Greek islands of the Eastern Aegean – Kos, Lesvos, Samos, and Chios have been particularly hard hit – have been turned into public sewers by the migrants which have overrun historically pristine beaches, desecrated Christian crosses, complained about Greek food and free accommodations, caused civil disturbances, and helped fuel a surge in prostitution.
 The European Union, an amalgam of 500 hundred million people, now finds reason to rebuke a nation of under eleven million for not doing enough for the migrants.

-Now comes the onslaught brought on by the Chinese Communist Virus.
-The current Greek Prime Minister, Kyriakos Mitsotakis, panicked and overreacted by taking a heavy hand to impose severe lockdown conditions – conditions the Prime Minister and his wife cynically flouted by vacationing in the mountains – on the country such as banning inter-city travel, closing schools, shuttering places of worship, and enforcing early evening curfews.
+The onslaught brought on by the Chinese Communist Virus has also taken a huge toll on Greek citizens.
+Prime Minister Mitsotakis, panicked and overreacted by taking a heavy hand to impose severe lockdown conditions – conditions the Prime Minister and his wife cynically flouted by vacationing in the mountains – on the country such as banning inter-city travel, closing schools, shuttering places of worship, and enforcing early evening curfews.
 The lockdown, recently rescinded, was draconian.
 Citizens violating lockdown restrictions faced fines of up to 150 euros per violation.
 This, in addition to the imposition of a fine – the Prime Minister refers to this as a “health fee” – of 100 euros per month for citizens who are over the age of sixty and who remain unvaccinated.
 This group of citizens, incidentally, amounts to all of 17% of the cohort population.
 The Prime Minister, however incongruously, has seen fit to re-establish diplomatic relations with the murderous regime of Syria’s Bashar-al-Assad whose civil war has cost the lives of approximately 500,000 people.

 LET’S START AT THE BEGINNING